ron-dadon/pm2-stack/README.md

 # PM2Stack

-A powerful TypeScript library for managing PM2 processes with ease.
+A powerful library for managing PM2 processes with ease.
 Create, start, stop, and monitor multiple Node.js applications using PM2.

 > ⚠️ **Development Notice:** This project is currently under active development and is not production ready.
 Use with caution and expect breaking changes.